DraganVeljovic/pcn/README.md

 # pcn
-Design of computer network using Cisco Packet Tracer, for given specification.
+Design of computer network, for given specification, using Cisco Packet Tracer.